Making Sense of the Supreme Court’s Social Media Decisions

 Individuals may have few legal rights to challenge, or even to access, social media content moderation decisions.

 NetChoice made abundantly clear that governments cannot regulate social media content moderation for the sake of ensuring that the substance of those decisions treat individual users even-handedly.
 Such regulation would “forc[e] a private speaker to present views it wished to spurn in order to rejigger the expressive realm.”
 But, in addition to regulating the substance of social media content moderation decisions, the Florida and Texas laws created procedural rights for individuals whose social media posts are censored, such as requiring platforms to give reasons to a user if it removes or alters her posts.
 Since content moderation is expressive activity, the Court held, such procedural requirements are permissible only if they are not “unjustified” or so “unduly burdensome” that they chill protected speech.
-While the fate of the procedural regulations will be determined on remand, the Eleventh Circuit previously held that requiring platforms to explain millions of content moderation decisions per day was indeed “unduly burdensome.”
+While the fate of the procedural regulations will be determined on remand, the U.S. Court of Appeals for the Eleventh Circuit previously held that requiring platforms to explain millions of content moderation decisions per day was indeed “unduly burdensome.”
 Still, Justice Alito’s concurrence countered that many platforms already provide a notice-and-appeal process for their removal decisions.
-Accordingly, whether social media users will enjoy such procedural rights will depend on their feasibility and on whether platforms decide to voluntarily provide their uses with procedural rights and transparency—which, to be fair, some platforms have already done.
+Accordingly, whether social media users will enjoy such procedural rights will depend on their feasibility and on whether platforms decide to voluntarily provide their users with procedural rights and transparency—which, to be fair, some platforms have already done.